-When healthcare institutions and professionals design and/or manufacture a personalized medical device under special arrangements, including at the point-of-care, it is recommended that they be required to protect patient safety, and ensure appropriate performance of the medical device, by meeting certain imposed requirements that include the following:
+When HCFs or healthcare professionals design and/or manufacture a medical device under special arrangements, including at the POC, it is recommended that they be required to protect patient safety, and ensure appropriate performance of the medical device, by meeting certain imposed requirements that include the following:

-- a) the manufacture and use of the devices to be undertaken under an appropriate quality management system; - b) the healthcare institution or professional to be required to have on file, and to provide information upon request, on the use of devices it has manufactured to its competent authority.
-The information should include a justification of the indispensable clinical needs warranting manufacture of the device and details of their manufacture, including appropriate quality management validation documentation, device designs or modifications, and the intended use; - c) the healthcare institution or professional to be required to make available to the patient receiving the device the following information: - i. the name and address of the manufacturing healthcare institution or professional; - ii. the details necessary to identify the device; - iii. a declaration that the device meets general safety principles and, where applicable, information on which principles have not been fully met together with a reasoned justification thereof; - d) the healthcare institution or professional to be required to draw up documentation under its quality management system that makes it possible to have an understanding of the manufacturing facility; the manufacturing process; and the design and data providing confidence that the device will function as intended, including the intended purpose, and that is sufficiently detailed to enable the regulatory authority to ascertain that the general safety and performance requirements have been met; - e) the healthcare institution or professional to be required to take all necessary measures to ensure that all devices it manufactures are manufactured in accordance with the documentation referred to in point (d); and - f) the healthcare institution or professional to be required to review experience gained from clinical use of all devices it manufactures, report any adverse events to the regulatory authority, and take all necessary corrective and preventive actions. - g) the healthcare institution will allow the regulatory authority to inspect the manufacturing processes when appropriate.
+- a) the manufacture and use of the devices to be undertaken under an appropriate quality management system; - b) the HCF or healthcare professional to be required to have on file, and to provide information upon request, on the use of devices it has manufactured to its regulatory authority.
+The information should include a justification of the indispensable clinical needs warranting manufacture of the device and details of their manufacture, including appropriate quality management validation documentation, device designs or modifications, and the intended use; - c) the HCF or healthcare professional to be required to make available to the RA having jurisdiction or the patient receiving the device the following information: - i. the name and address of the manufacturing HCF or healthcare professional; - ii. the details necessary to identify the device; - iii. a declaration that the device meets general safety principles and, where applicable, information on which principles have not been fully met together with a reasoned justification thereof; - d) the HCF or healthcare professional to be required to draw up documentation under its quality management system that makes it possible to have an understanding of the manufacturing facility; the manufacturing process; and the design and data providing confidence that the device will function as intended, including the intended purpose, and that is sufficiently detailed to enable the regulatory authority to ascertain that the general safety and performance requirements have been met; - e) the HCF or healthcare professional to be required to take all necessary measures to ensure that all devices it manufactures are manufactured in accordance with the documentation referred to in point (d); - f) the HCF or healthcare professional to be required to review experience gained from clinical use of all devices it manufactures, report any adverse events to the regulatory authority, and take all necessary corrective and preventive actions; and - g) the HCF will allow the regulatory authority to inspect the manufacturing processes when appropriate.

-Regulators who apply special frameworks for the manufacture of medical devices within a healthcare institute, or by healthcare professionals, should consider including regulatory oversight commensurate with that of the equivalent frameworks in place for traditional manufacturers.
-For instance, a hospital may be required to operate under a quality management system certified by a competent 3rd party, and be required to meet, and be assessed against, appropriate safety and other technical standards that are equivalent to the essential principles of safety and performance.
+Regulators who apply special frameworks for the manufacture of medical devices within a HCF, or by healthcare professionals, should consider including regulatory oversight commensurate with that of the equivalent frameworks in place for traditional manufacturers.
+For instance, a hospital may be required to operate under a quality management system certified by a competent 3rd party and be required to meet, and be assessed against, appropriate safety and other technical standards that are equivalent to the Essential Principles of safety and performance.

-2. Using Medical Device Production Systems
+Using Medical Device Production Systems